This post may contain affiliate links. You can view our affiliate disclosure here.

 Buying Guide

-Investing in one or more golf simulators for commercial purposes is a major step, especially if you’re going for top-of-the-line models that cost $25,000 or more.
+Investing in one or more golf simulators for commercial purposes is a major step, especially if you’re going for high-end models that cost $25,000 or more.

 Because of this, it’s important to consider all the factors that will affect the experience and match it with what your goals and limitations are.